La Couchette: Plot

 A pictorial representation of the bunks in couchette #9, as seen from the door.

-Maxwell (Shearsmith), an English doctor, settles into bunk 9E while traveling from Paris to Bourg-Saint-Maurice.
+Maxwell (Shearsmith), an English doctor, settles into bunk 9E while travelling from Paris to Bourg-Saint-Maurice.
 Maxwell is disturbed first by Jorg (Pemberton), a drunk, flatulent German who climbs into bunk 9D, then by Kath (Hesmondhalgh) and Les (Benton), a couple en route to their daughter's wedding.
 Jorg is in Les's bed, but the couple climb into 9A.
 Shona (Gunning), an Australian backpacker, enters; she places her bag on bunk 9C then leaves, and Maxwell closes the door.
 Kath and Les, laughing at Maxwell, begin to undress on the bed.
 Les wakes Jorg, but understanding is limited until Maxwell translates.
 Jorg switches to 9F and Les climbs into 9D.

 Hours later, Shona re-enters the room with the English trustafarian Hugo (Whitehall).
 The pair sit on 9C and share a can of Carling while swapping travel stories.
 Hugo says he would rather stay in this carriage than in first class, and the pair begin foreplay.
 A face appears from 9B, and a man (Glaves) falls to the floor.
 The carriage's inhabitants wake.
 Maxwell confirms that the man is dead, then leaves to look for a guard.
 Jorg finds a family photo in the man's pocket.
 Maxwell returns alone, and Jorg suggests they use the emergency stop button.
 Les prepares to smash the glass.
 Hugo stops him, confessing he is ticketless.
 Maxwell says he has an interview with the WHO in the morning, and Les, to Kath's annoyance, confesses that he does not want to risk missing the wedding.
 Maxwell explains the situation to Jorg, Les and Kath argue, and Shona refuses to let Hugo back into her bunk.
 Maxwell gives Jorg some tablets for his constipation, after which Shona offers a eulogy.
 The body is placed into 9B, and Hugo climbs into the same bunk.
 The passengers settle, but Kath lies sleepless.